kc657/JS-Intro-Objects/README.md

 **Why JavaScript?**  [Github Link](JS.md) </br>

 JavaScript is the most complete, capable language usable across browsers.
 It lets us change the content of a page programmatically (on the fly) instead of being stuck with just what's written in the HTML code.
 It enables complex user interactions.
+You can also build full-stack mobile applications using JavaScript so it is not limited to web development.

 **Why learn data types?**